[Updated July 30th, 2025 to include the latest releases and make the list relevant for the current year]

 Release Year: 2020 | Platforms: PS 4/5, Xbox One, Xbox Series X/S, Microsoft Windows, Nintendo Switch, Google Stadia

-Battles in Dragon Ball Z: Kakarot are quite enjoyable with some familiar fighting-game mechanics that allow you to harness the Saiyan powers well.
+Battles in Dragon Ball Z: Kakarot are quite enjoyable, with some familiar fighting-game mechanics that allow you to harness the Saiyan powers well.
 Training is rewarding with a steady progression to unlock various abilities.
-The game’s main story is split into four— the Saiyan Saga, the Frieza Saga, the Cell Saga and the Buu Saga where you get to face off against the antagonists in an epic showdown.
+The game’s main story is split into four— the Saiyan Saga, the Frieza Saga, the Cell Saga, and the Buu Saga, where you get to face off against the antagonists in an epic showdown.
 As engaging as the game is in its entirety, its appeal would be lost on gamers who are not familiar with the franchise.

 Injustice 2